WRF Output

 Using Multiple Lateral Boundary Condition Files

-To speed up pre-processing of lateral boundary conditions in real-time scenarios, an option is available to create multiple lateral condition files.
-This allows a boundary condition file to be created as soon as the surrounding time periods become available, allowing the model to start the simulation sooner.
+To speed up pre-processing of lateral boundary conditions in real-time forecasting, lateral boundary conditions can be split into multiple files, allowing a boundary condition file to be created as soon as the surrounding time periods become available, allowing the model to start sooner.

-To activate this option, add the following to namelist.input:
+To activate this option, add the following parameters to namelist.input:

 &time_control